gbasin/iChrome/README.md

  - Code cleanup and restructuring, most likely using Backbone.js

 #### V2.1.3
- - Internationalization with support for (at least): Russian, German, Ukrainian, French, Spanish and Portuguese
+ - Internationalization with support for (at least): Russian, German, Ukrainian, French, Spanish, Chinese and Portuguese

 #### V2.1.x
  - A real website